syncfusion-content/jsp-docs/jsp/PivotChart/Legend.md

 ![](Legend_images/Legend_img7.png)

-## Legend Text
+## Legend text
-By using the `font` option, you can customize the font family, font style, font weight and size of the legend text.
+By using the `font` option, you can customize the font family, font style, font weight, and size of the legend text.

 {% highlight html %}